Clementine Churchill: Early life

-Although legally the daughter of Sir Henry Hozier and Lady Blanche Hozier (a daughter of David Ogilvy, 10th Earl of Airlie), her paternity is a subject of much debate, as Lady Blanche was well known for infidelity.
+Although legally the daughter of Sir Henry Hozier and Lady Blanche Ogilvy (a daughter of David Ogilvy, 10th Earl of Airlie), her paternity is a subject of debate, as Lady Blanche was well known for infidelity.
 After Sir Henry found Lady Blanche with a lover in 1891, she managed to avert her husband's suit for divorce because of his own infidelities, and thereafter the couple separated.

-Lady Blanche maintained that Clementine's biological father was Capt.
-William George "Bay" Middleton, a noted horseman; Mary Soames, Clementine's youngest child, believed this.
-However, Clementine's biographer, Joan Hardwick, has surmised (due in part to Sir Henry Hozier's reputed sterility) that all Lady Blanche's "Hozier" children were actually fathered by her sister's husband, Algernon Bertram Freeman-Mitford, 1st Baron Redesdale (1837–1916), better known as a grandfather of the famous Mitford sisters of the 1920s.
+Clementine's biographer, Joan Hardwick, has surmised (due in part to Sir Henry Hozier's reputed sterility) that all Lady Blanche's "Hozier" children were actually fathered by her sister's husband, Bertram Freeman-Mitford, 1st Baron Redesdale (1837–1916), who is also known as the grandfather of the famous Mitford sisters.
+While Mitford is considered the most probable candidate, it has also been asserted that Bay Middleton was her father.
 Whatever her true paternity, Clementine is recorded as being the daughter of Lady Blanche and Sir Henry.

 In the summer of 1899, when Clementine was 14, her mother moved the family to Dieppe, a coastal community in the north of France.
 There the family spent an idyllic summer, bathing, canoeing, picnicking, and blackberrying.
 While in Dieppe, the family became well acquainted with 'La Colonie', or the other English inhabitants living by the sea.
 This group consisted of military men, writers and painters, such as Aubrey Beardsley and Walter Sickert.
 The latter came to be a great friend of the family.

 According to Clementine's daughter, Mary Soames, Clementine was deeply struck by Sickert and thought he was the most handsome and compelling man she had ever seen.
 The Hoziers' happy life in France ended when Kitty, the eldest daughter, was struck with typhoid fever.
 Blanche Hozier sent Clementine and her sister Nellie to Scotland so she could devote her time completely to Kitty.
 Kitty died on 5 March 1900.

-Clementine was educated first at home, then briefly at the Edinburgh school run by Karl Fröbel, the nephew of the German educationist, Friedrich Fröbel, and his wife Johanna and later at Berkhamsted School for Girls (now Berkhamsted School) and at the Sorbonne in Paris.
+Clementine was educated first at home, then briefly at the Edinburgh school run by Karl Fröbel, the nephew of the German educationist, Friedrich Fröbel, and his wife Johanna and later at Berkhamsted School for Girls in Berkhamsted Hertfordshire (The School has now evolved into Berkhamsted School) and at the Sorbonne in Paris.
 She was twice secretly engaged to Sir Sidney Peel, who had fallen in love with her when she was 18.